Advanced Practice

 Of the PAs surveyed, 28% of them hold Certificates of Adequate Qualifications (CAQ), with emergency medicine ranking at the top of the certifications.
 On average, those who have CAQs make slightly more than those who don’t.
 However, the average earnings for both CAQ holders and non-CAQ holders increased nearly 2% from the previous year.

-Chart - 2021 PA by certification
+Chart showing PA earnings by certification level in 2021

 PA earnings by education